 Finance professionals play a key role in overseeing an organization’s financial health.
 In such a case, companies are unceasingly racing to search for the most capable employee that can help ensure their continued viability.
 In fact, according to the US Bureau of Labor Statistics, more than 750,000 new jobs are projected to be introduced in the marketplace by 2030.
 Hence, finance and accounting talents will remain in high demand in the years to come.

 When applying for a finance position, a compelling cover letter can be your best weapon to differentiate yourself from other qualified applicants.
 While a best practice resume is considered to be the most powerful tool during a job search, the role of a cover letter has become bigger in recent years.
 Yes, not all job posts will require you to submit one.
-However, taking this extra step can go a long way to advance to the next stage of the application process.
+However, taking this extra step can go a long way to advancing to the next stage of the application process.
 So, in this article, we will guide you on how to create a well-crafted cover letter to help you increase your chances of securing your next finance job.

 1. Analyze the job requirements

 Your cover letter should be personalized for the company you want to be part of.
-So, it is important to have a deeper understanding of the specific requirements and qualifications the employer is seeking on a potential employee.
+So, it is important to have a deeper understanding of the specific requirements and qualifications the employer is seeking in a potential employee.
 Read the job description thoroughly to better understand what the job requires you to do and what the company’s specific needs are.
 This will allow you to determine what aspects of your professional background and personal traits you have to emphasize to convince them that you are the best choice.
 Make sure to take note of all the key skills, words, and phrases from the job post and add them to your cover letter wherever relevant.